Sustainable construction and waste management in new development guidance 2023

 By designing out waste and pollution, keeping products and materials in use for as long as possible, and regenerating rather than degrading natural systems, the circular economy represents a powerful contribution to combating climate change.
 Further, with increasing prices of construction material and waste disposal, embracing a circular economy would also increase business competitiveness, stimulate innovation, create jobs, and ultimately boost economic growth.

-WRAP's 2021 Resource efficiency Scenarios for the UK: A technical report explains how changing the way we use materials and energy could deliver an additional 100 million tonnes (mt) reduction in territorial carbon dioxide emissions between 2023 and 2032, boosting savings from the UK Government's Ten Point Plan for a green industrial revolution by over 50%.
+Waste and Resources Action Programme (WRAP's) 2021 Resource efficiency Scenarios for the UK: A technical report explains how changing the way we use materials and energy could deliver an additional 100 million tonnes (mt) reduction in territorial carbon dioxide emissions between 2023 and 2032, boosting savings from the UK Government's Ten Point Plan for a green industrial revolution by over 50%.
 It could also contribute over 10% of the reductions required from the fifth to the sixth recommended carbon budgets.

 The Centre for Research into Energy Demand Solutions and WRAP's Net Zero: Why Resource Efficiency Holds the Answers report suggests, amongst other measures, that: